Akron Irish: Arty Farty

 Without Google, I would bet you would be hard-pressed to name a single Irish artist.
 The Irish may even have a bit of disdain for the artist, especially contemporary sculptors.
 There has not been one recent public sculpture erected in the country that didn’t have a raunchy nickname within a week, i.e.., Molly Malone at the end of Grafton Street became “the Tart with the Cart.”

-This lack of appreciation was not helped by the stereotypical art in an old Irish farmhouse, which consisted of a Sacred Heart picture, an airbrushed photo of JFK and a horsey painting or a “Men of Aran” reproduction.
+This lack of appreciation was not helped by the stereotypical art in an old Irish farmhouse, which consisted of a Sacred Heart picture, an airbrushed photo of JFK, and a horsey painting or a “Men of Aran” reproduction.
 We’ll call it different traditions; there are strong artistic traditions, but they are in different disciplines.

 Why didn’t art become sought-after in Ireland?
 Thinking about it, it is easy to see a few possible obstacles.
 The first logical problem has to be the weather, which has the potential to ruin just about anything you might do.

 The insistent drop of heavy rain that puts an end to many plans is fatal to a painting excursion; it would inhibit a day of “al fresco” painting in the most determined of artists.
-Another obstacle is access to materials, like brushes, paints and canvases.
+Another obstacle is access to materials, like brushes, paints, and canvases.
 They are expensive and hard to find in Ireland.
 It is a “chicken and eggs” problem, the lack of demand fuels the lack of resources, and art requires constant materials.

 On the consumer end, buying art is relatively new to the country, coming in on the Celtic Tiger.
 It is still rare there to see building space devoted to galleries.
 Art is sold more at festivals or as an add-on in a shop or café.

-Lastly, it is fair to lay some of the blame on the traditional Irish education.
-It has a history of being driven more by strong immersion in the “basics,” leaving little time to devote to non-essentials- not very art friendly it seems.
+Lastly, it is fair to lay some of the blame on traditional Irish education.
+It has a history of being driven more by strong immersion in the “basics,” leaving little time to devote to non-essentials- not very art-friendly it seems.
 Contrast this with the iconic Irish art forms of music and storytelling, which are ones that cost little to nothing, don’t depend on weather and materials, and travel anywhere.

 National Gallery of Art